20 of the Greatest Speeches in History

 Ohio Women’s Rights Convention (1851)

-Sojourner Truth, a famous abolitionist and women’s rights activist, delivered the speech “Ain’t I a Woman?” at the 1851 Women’s Rights Convention in Akron, Ohio.
-The Civil War did not stop her from continuing to fight for equality for African Americans and women.
-As the antislavery movement gained traction, she became more involved.
+Sojourner Truth, a renowned abolitionist and women’s rights advocate, delivered her “Ain’t I a Woman?” speech at the 1851 Women’s Rights Convention in Akron, Ohio.
+The Civil War didn’t stop her fight for equality for African Americans and women.
+As the antislavery movement grew, she became more active.

-As someone who actually grew up as a slave and experienced the hardships that came with it, Sojourner Truth’s words held a lot of weight.
-In her speech, she highlights the double standard between how men and women are treated.
-Even though both sexes are human, women are not given the same rights and opportunities as men.
+Having grown up as a slave and faced its hardships, Sojourner Truth’s words carried significant weight.
+In her speech, she highlights the double standard in how men and women are treated.
+Even though both sexes are human, women don’t get the same rights and opportunities as men.

 14. “Still I Rise” by Maya Angelou